Microbial-Ecology-Group/VARIANTplusplus/docs/GSV_benchmarking_tutorial.md

 # Step 3: Bechmarking

 What you'll need:
+1. VARIANT++ github code
+    - This includes the benchmarking code and anaconda recipe to install dependencies
 1. ANI annotations with clusters from 2-30 (or more)
 2. Target genomes
 3. Off-target genomes